lemotdesign/one-click-hugo-cms/site/content/pest-inspections/_index.md

       * Consumer Warning about termite inspections on the Gold Coast – drop-down tabo
     imageUrl: img/termite-inspection-conquer-termites-2.jpg
-  - heading: Conquer Termites Digital Inspection Report & Treatment Proposal
+  - heading: Conquer Termites Digital Report & Treatment Proposal
     text: >-
-      At Conquer Termites, we understand that you want a prompt and easy-to-understand report of the inspection results.
-In the event of a termite issue, you need to know what it is and what solutions we recommend.

-      ### First Digital Report in Australia
+      #### Clear Information & Treatment Recommendations

+      Conquer Termites is committed to delivering swift and comprehensible inspection outcomes.
+We know the importance of having clear information, particularly when dealing with termite issues, and we ensure you're well-informed about any problems and the treatments we advocate.

+      #### **Australia's Pioneering Digital Inspection Reports**

-      To address these concerns, we were the first in Australia to create digital inspection reports that included photos.
-We continue to enhance our reports and proposals to help you make informed decisions.
+      We led the way in Australia by introducing digital inspection reports that incorporate photographic evidence, enhancing the clarity and detail of our feedback.
+Our ongoing improvements to our reports and recommendations are designed to empower you with the knowledge to make the best decisions for your property.

-      ### Australian Standards 3660.2
+      #### **Surpassing Australian Standards 3660.2**

-      While the AS 3660.2.2017 Standards outline the minimum inspection requirements in Australia, we exceed these standards at Conquer Termites.
-We set high standards for every inspection, taking the necessary time to examine your property and gardens thoroughly.
-Our comprehensive and easy-to-read 22-page digital report includes photos to aid in understanding the results.

-      *At Conquer Termites, we strive for excellent results with every inspection.*
+      While the AS 3660.2.2017 Standards set the baseline for termite inspections, Conquer Termites goes above and beyond.
+We pride ourselves on conducting detailed evaluations of your property and gardens, not just meeting but exceeding the required standards.
+Our thorough 22-page digital report, complete with illustrative photos, ensures you have a clear and complete understanding of the inspection findings.

+      #### Comprehensive Treatment Proposal

+      In alignment with our thorough inspection report, Conquer Termites will furnish a detailed Termite Treatment Proposal when it's required.
+This proposal will accompany our report, offering a clear, itemized, and priced plan for termite treatment, ensuring you have all the information needed to protect your home effectively.

+      *Conquer Termites is dedicated to excellence in every inspection, aiming to provide not just results, but peace of mind.*
     imageUrl: img/termite-inspection-report.jpg
-  - text: >-
-      ###

-      * Detection Devices for a Termite Inspection

-      * Conquer Termites digital inspection report & treatment proposal

-      * Five points to consider when selecting a Termite Inspection on the Gold Coast

-      * How much does a termite inspection cost on the Gold Coast?

-      * How often should I get a termite Inspection done?

-      * Pre-purchase termite inspection – timber pest inspection – What’s the difference?

-      * Consumer Warning about termite inspections on the Gold Coast
-    heading: Important questions about Termite Inspections
-    imageUrl: img/termite-inspection-who-to-call-on-the-gold-coast.png
   - text: >-
       To help you, we would like to give you a checklist of questions you should ask when calling companies on the Gold Coast.